2018/19 UPDATE TO OUR HEALTH BENEFIT PLAN

 Our health and dental plan is administered by Canadian Benefits, in consultation with CUPE Local 4207 Benefits Committee.
 Green Shield Canada is the insurance carrier.

 Direct premium withdrawals: Simply forward the copy of your banking information or void cheque along with the completed Enrollment form and we will withdraw the semester’s premium directly from your bank account.
-(Formerly could have paid only by cheque).
+Withdrawals are made on the last Friday of the first month of the semester.
+Payment can also be made by cheque or bank draft.

 When you enroll, you will receive a confirmation email with additional information on accessing the Green Shield Canada system.